RickStrahl/WestWindWebConnection-Documentation/Utility-Classes/Class-wwDynamic.md

-﻿This class allows you to create or extend an object with 'dynamic' properties by simply referencing non-existing properties on the instance.
-Any non-existing properties you reference will automatically be created - this model is similar to the way JavaScript or Expando objects work.
+This class allows you to create or extend an object with 'dynamic' properties by simply referencing non-existing properties on the instance.
+Any non-existing properties you reference will automatically be created - this model is similar to the way JavaScript or .NET Expando objects work.

-In essence this is a cleaner and non-declarative way to write `ADDPROPERTY()` logic.
+In essence this is a easier, cleaner, non-declarative way to write `ADDPROPERTY()` logic.
 This makes a great tool for creating complex objects on the fly in user code which is especially useful when creating data transfer objects for JSON or XML Services to transmit.

+> Behind the scenes the internal object created is an `EMPTY` class instance to which properties are added with `ADDPROPERTY()`.

 Here's an example of what you can do: